Cwantic/Documentation/Design/Selection.md

 ![Image](../Images/Selection8.jpg)

-Every objects between the 2 elements will be selected (in magenta).
+Every object between the 2 elements will be selected (in magenta).